-Pace University accepted AP or IB credits from high school, as well as college-credit coursework earned before acceptance and enrollment at Pace.
+Pace University accepts AP or IB credits from high schools, as well as college-credit coursework earned before acceptance and enrollment at Pace.
 In addition, Pace also offers several for-credit programs to high school students during the summer.

 AP and IB Credits